TULiberalArts/Professional-Development/pages/home.md

 ___

-## Where Can your Internship Take you?
+## Where Can Your Internship Take you?

 <div class="video-container">
   <iframe width="560" height="315" src="https://youtu.be/Gdn28mUvR4Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>